 Yes.
-A borrower may prepay a TALF loan in full or in part at any time.
+A borrower may prepay a TALF loan in full or in part subject to the restrictions on permitted repayment dates set forth in the MLSA.
 If a borrower makes a partial prepayment, collateral securing its loan will be released on a pro-rata basis, taking into consideration minimum ABS denominations.